 Classification of the disease in infants

-The effectiveness of the treatment will depend on how correctly the species is determined and the causative agent of the disease.
+The effectiveness of treatment will depend on how correctly the species and causative agent of the disease are identified.
 Therefore, advice to parents, as soon as the first symptoms appear, run immediately to the doctor.
-As the saying goes, it's better to play it safe.
-Than then long and tedious to treat.
-So the views.
+As they say, it's better to be safe than sorry.
+What then is a long and tedious treatment.
+So, the types.

 Bacterial

 Bacterial(it is also called purulent) due to the presence of pus.
-Sticking of the eyelids after sleep is noted.
+There is sticking of the eyelids after sleep.
 The skin around the eyes and the conjunctiva of the eye is dry.
-Inflammation usually occurs according to the following pattern - first one eye, then the other.
+Inflammation usually occurs according to the following pattern - first one eye, then the second.

 Viral

-Viral conjunctivitis is a frequent companion of ARVI, therefore, it is often accompanied by fever, runny nose and sore throat.
-Inflammation also starts in one eye, then quickly spreads to the other.
-A distinctive feature of the purulent one is that the liquid secreted from the eyes is transparent and the baby's cilia do not stick together.
+Viral conjunctivitis is a frequent companion to ARVI, therefore often accompanied by fever, runny nose and sore throat.
+Inflammation also begins in one eye, then quickly spreads to the second.
+A distinctive feature from purulent is that the liquid released from the eyes is transparent and the baby’s eyelashes do not stick together.

 Allergic

-Allergic- a transparent content is released from the baby's eyes, he is drawn to rub the eye, which should not be allowed.
-Often, at the same time, the child has frequent sneezing.
-Usually, if you remove the cause of the allergy, then the symptoms go away on their own after a while.
+Allergic– transparent contents are released from the baby’s eyes, he is tempted to rub his eye, which should not be allowed.
+Often the child sneezes frequently.
+Usually, if the cause of the allergy is removed, the symptoms go away on their own after some time.

-If the disease is detected on time and the diagnosis is correct, then the treatment rarely takes more than 2-3 days.
-But this is the best option, besides, not all medicines are suitable for treating newborns.
+If the disease is detected on time and the diagnosis is correct, then treatment rarely takes more than 2-3 days.
+But this is the best option, and not all medications are suitable for treating newborns.

-If there is pus, then washing is the basis of treatment, and only after that do eye drops go.
-Their appointment follows depending on the type of inflammation, and at what age the patient is.
-Here are the most common drugs for the treatment of neonatal conjunctivitis, depending on the type of inflammation.
+If there is pus, the basis of treatment is rinsing and only then eye drops.
+Their appointment depends on the type of inflammation and at what age the patient is.
+Here are the most common drugs for the treatment of conjunctivitis in newborns, depending on the type of inflammation.

-With bacterial inflammation, drops are used that contain an antibiotic.
-Here is a list of suitable medicines:
+For bacterial inflammation, drops containing an antibiotic are used.
+Here is a list of suitable medications:

-• ...
+• .
 The main active ingredient is ofloxacin.
 The advantage of these drops is that they are allowed from birth.
-Instilled according to the formula 4 times a day, 1 drop;
+Instill according to the formula 4 times a day, 1 drop;

 • Tobrex with the active substance tobramycin.
-Newborns are instilled 1-2 drops 4-5 times a day.
-For older children, a different scheme is used - every 4 hours, drop by drop;
+Newborns are instilled with 1-2 drops 4-5 times a day.
+For older children, a different scheme is used - drop by drop every 4 hours;

 Tobrex for quick application

-• Levomycetin...
-The drug is strong, therefore, for children under two years of age, treatment is carried out under medical supervision.
-It is buried 1 drop every 5 hours;
+• Levomycetin.
+The drug is strong, so for children under two years of age, treatment is carried out under medical supervision.
+1 drop is instilled every 5 hours;

 Levomycetin as the best remedy

 • Tsipromed(or ciprofloxacin).
-It is usually prescribed for children over 1 year old and, depending on the degree of inflammation, is instilled up to 8 times a day, 1 drop at a time.
-It is also worth paying attention to what exist about these drops.
+It is usually prescribed to children over 1 year of age and, depending on the degree of inflammation, is instilled up to 8 times a day, 1 drop at a time.
+It is also worth paying attention to what exists about these drops.

 Tsipromed is the most effective remedy for babies

-• (levofloxacin) - also mainly for children over one year old.
-It is buried according to the scheme, 1 drop every two hours, but not more than 8 drops per day;
+• (levofloxacin) – also mainly for children over one year old.
+It is instilled according to the scheme: 1 drop every two hours, but no more than 8 drops per day;

 Oftaquix in various convenient packaging

-• Albucid(in the pharmacy, it is sold under the name sodium sulfacil) is available in two forms: a 20% and 30% solution.
-Be careful, only 20 percent form is used to treat children under one year old.
-And one more thing - you should not start treatment with this drug, it calls out a burning sensation.
-The kid remembers his feelings during instillation and then it is no longer given.
+• Albucid(in pharmacies it is sold under the name sodium sulfacyl) is available in two forms: 20% and 30% solution.
+Be careful, only the 20 percent form is used to treat children under one year of age.
+And one more thing - you should not start treatment with this drug, it causes a burning sensation.
+The baby remembers his feelings during the instillation and then no longer experiences it.
 The instillation scheme is as follows = - 1-2 drops up to 6 times a day.
 But what is the price of such drops, and what are the features of their use, you can see

 Albucid for quick effect

-It is better not to bury drops at night, it is recommended to use ointments instead.
+It is better not to instill drops at night; it is recommended to use ointments instead.
 The therapeutic effect of them is longer and one bookmark will last until the morning.
 For newborns, it is recommended to use the following ointments: Floxal and tetracycline.
-The latter is in the form of an ophthalmic with a concentration of 1%.
+The latter is in ophthalmic form with a concentration of 1%.

-These drugs simultaneously act as immunomodulators to relieve local inflammation and as anesthetics to relieve pain.
-In addition, interferon stimulates the restoration of damaged tissues.
+These drugs simultaneously act as immunomodulators to relieve local inflammation and as anesthetics to reduce pain.
+In addition, interferon stimulates the restoration of affected tissues.

 The following drugs are used:

-All drugs of the above group must be stored in the refrigerator.
-Therefore, before use, they must be warmed in the palm of your hand to room temperature.
+All drugs from the above group must be stored in the refrigerator.
+Therefore, before use, they need to be warmed in the palm of your hand to room temperature.

-With an allergic type of inflammation, treatment begins with a visit to a doctor.
+For an allergic type of inflammation, treatment begins with consulting a doctor.
 After all, first you need to identify the allergen.
-In addition, antihistamines for children have two significant drawbacks: they only relieve symptoms, without removing the causes of inflammation.
+In addition, antihistamines for children have two significant drawbacks: they relieve only symptoms, without eliminating the causes of inflammation.
 And allergy eye drops have age restrictions.
-We list the funds:
+Let's list the funds:

-Therefore, if there is a suspicion of an allergic reaction, then it is best to give the newborn a drug for oral administration, for example, fenestil drops.
-And be sure to visit your pediatrician and allergist.
+Therefore, if there is a suspicion of an allergic reaction, then it is best to give the newborn a drug for oral administration, for example, fenestyl drops.
+And be sure to visit a pediatrician and allergist.

 What does Komarovsky say about this?

-According to Dr. Komarovsky, there is an undeniable link between conjunctivitis and respiratory diseases.
-After all, bacteria easily develop in the mucous membranes of the respiratory, and then spread to the mucous membrane of the eye.
-Therefore, one of the symptoms of conjunctivitis in newborns should be considered a cough.
+According to Dr. Komarovsky, there is an undeniable connection between conjunctivitis and respiratory diseases.
+After all, bacteria easily develop in the respiratory mucosa, and then spread to the mucous membrane of the eyes.
+Therefore, cough should be considered one of the symptoms of neonatal conjunctivitis.

 Also, according to the doctor, parents need to thoroughly wash their hands before instilling drops and use a separate pipette for each eye.
-This is not to infect a healthy eye.
-By the numerous reviews of the doctor's admirers, one can judge that his advice is not devoid of logic.
+This is to avoid introducing infection into a healthy eye.
+Judging by the numerous reviews of the doctor’s admirers, one can judge that his advice is not without logic.

-Few people in childhood bypass such a disease as conjunctivitis.
-Even children, whom caring parents do not take their eyes off, are not insured from rubbing their eyes with dirty hands, and they cannot hide from dust in windy weather.
+Few people in childhood are spared such a disease as conjunctivitis.
+Even children, whom caring parents cannot take their eyes off, are not immune from rubbing their eyes with dirty hands, and there is no way to hide from dust in windy weather.
 In view of this, it is necessary to know how conjunctivitis manifests itself in newborns and how it is treated.

 Symptoms of the disease

-Conjunctivitis is an inflammatory process that takes place in the conjunctiva of the eye, in other words, the mucous membrane of the eye becomes inflamed.
-Although the eyelids and tears create mechanical barriers to infection, when the immune system is weakened, bacteria and viruses attack relentlessly.
-Sometimes the disease is of an allergic nature.
+Conjunctivitis is an inflammatory process that occurs in the conjunctiva of the eye; in other words, the mucous membrane of the eye becomes inflamed.
+Although the eyelids and tear fluid create mechanical barriers to infection, when the immune system is weakened, bacteria and viruses attack mercilessly.
+Sometimes the disease is allergic in nature.

-Although the baby still cannot say what specifically worries him, but with this disease, the result, as they say, is "obvious", or rather, in front of our eyes.
-So, the signs of conjunctivitis in an infant:
+Although the baby cannot yet say what exactly is bothering him, with this disease the result, as they say, is “obvious”, or rather, before our eyes.
+So, signs of conjunctivitis in an infant:

 • possible formation of yellow crusts on the eyelids, especially in the morning, discharge of pus from the eyes;

-• after sleep, the eyelids are difficult to open, they are literally glued together;
+• after sleep, it is difficult to open the eyelids, they are literally glued together;

-• the baby is naughty in bright light due to photophobia;
+• the baby is capricious in bright lighting due to photophobia;

-Children who have learned to speak will complain of pain, a burning sensation in their eyes, as if something had got there.
-Vision temporarily deteriorates, becoming indistinct.
-In infants, the clinical picture is much more pronounced than in adults: puffiness from the eyes can spread to the cheeks, and an increase in body temperature is possible.
+Children who have learned to speak will complain of pain, a burning sensation in the eyes, as if something had gotten there.
+Vision temporarily deteriorates and becomes blurry.
+In infants, the clinical picture is much more pronounced than in adults: swelling from the eyes can spread to the cheeks, and an increase in body temperature is possible.

 Classification

-Conjunctivitis should definitely be treated by a doctor.
+Conjunctivitis, of course, should be treated by a doctor.
 But if, due to circumstances, it is impossible to quickly seek medical help, you need to help the child before the medical examination.
-For this, it is important to know the types of conjunctivitis, because, depending on the pathogen, the treatment will differ.
+To do this, it is important to know the types of conjunctivitis, because, depending on the pathogen, treatment will differ.

-Bacterial conjunctivitis- there is pus, eyelids stick together, the conjunctiva and the skin around the eye is dry.
+Bacterial conjunctivitis- there is pus, the eyelids stick together, the conjunctiva and the skin around the eye are dry.
 At first, as a rule, only one eye becomes inflamed, and later the infection spreads to the second.

-Viral conjunctivitis- a companion of ARVI, that is, it occurs along with high fever, runny nose and sore throat.
-Always the defeat begins in one eye, quickly passing to the second, while the separated fluid is clear and abundant.
-The cilia do not stick together.
+Viral conjunctivitis- a companion to ARVI, that is, it occurs along with high fever, runny nose and sore throat.
+The lesion always begins in one eye, quickly moving to the second, while the discharged fluid is clear and abundant.
+Eyelashes do not stick together.

-Allergic conjunctivitis- a clear liquid flows from the peephole, I really want to rub the affected area.
+Allergic conjunctivitis- clear liquid flows from the peephole, I really want to rub the affected area.
 Often accompanied by frequent sneezing.
-Symptoms disappear when the allergen is removed.
+Symptoms go away if the allergen is removed.

 How to treat